 The overwhelming consensus among the scientific community is that global warming is a direct result of human activities, like burning fossil fuels.
 A practice that began during the Industrial Revolution and emits greenhouse gases into the atmosphere.

 Polar ice caps are melting.
 Sea levels are rising.
 Ecosystems are being destroyed.
 Species are going extinct.
-And we’re experiencing extreme weather events and natural disasters.
+And we’re experiencing extreme weather events and natural disasters like the Australian bushfires.

 And those are only a few of the effects.
 If we continue causing emissions at their current rate, the oceans will soon be more acidic than they have been in 14 million years.